AviaryInc/Mobile-Feather-SDK-for-Android/README.md

     <item>0:0</item>

 #### Red Eye, Whiten, Blemish and Draw Tool
-`feather_brush_sizes` An array containing all the brush size available for the user.
+`feather_brush_sizes` An array containing all the brush sizes available for the user.

 #### Draw Panel
-`feather_brush_softValue` defines the softness value for the brush pen.
+`feather_brush_softValue` Defines the softness value for the brush pen.

-`feather_default_colors` defines the available brush colors.
+`feather_default_colors` Defines the available brush colors.

 #### Stickers
-`feather_sticker_highlight_minsize` Minimum size of the sticker while resizing.
+`feather_sticker_highlight_minsize` Minimum size of stickers while resizing.

 `feather_sticker_highlight_padding` Padding of the highlight area from the sticker edges.